sipeed/TangMega-138KPro-example/cam2hdmi_alt/readme.md

 Here are quick instructions for the more experienced,
 - Assemble your sensor and board, then connect it to your monitor via an HDMI cable.
+- Note that the USB cable must be connected to the USB-C port on the side with the **JTAG|UART** mark.
 - Download & Complie the project, then downloading the bitstream to you board.
 - You can also try using the prebuilt bitstream, but remember to unzip it before downloading.
 - Observe whether the monitor is show the screen captured by the sensor correctly.